 The nuts (without their husks) are thrown into a bucket of water.
-Those that sink will grow, those that float won’t (or will produce a much smaller seedling).
+Those that sink will more than likely grow, those that float won’t (or will produce a much smaller seedling).
 Simply discard the ‘floaters’, somewhere where the mice can clean up, and keep the ‘sinkers’.

 Mix the ‘sinkers’ with an equal amount of horticultural sand (one handful of sand to one handful of seeds).
 Find a pot large enough for this mixture and a bit more.
 Place a few stones in the bottom of the pot for drainage and cover these with sand.
 Add the seed/sand mixture and cover with a few centimetres of sand.
 Label the pot and place somewhere shady.

 Hazelnuts are a great food for mice.
 Wherever you put them, mice will find them!
 You will need to cover your pots with some wire mesh with a small enough mesh size that mice can’t get through.
 Leave the pots for the winter.